hertie-data-science-lab/hertie-course-eval/README.md

 ![image](./app.png)

 This is an app to support Hertie School's Curricular Affairs team to automate part of the course evaluation procedure.
-If you are part of the team, there are Windows, Mac and Linux-compatible versions of the app available in the releases branch of this repo.
+If you are part of the team, there are Windows, Mac and Linux-compatible versions of the app available in the releases branch of this repo: [Download Desktop App](https://github.com/hertie-data-science-lab/hertie-course-eval/releases)

 Prototype for testing is available on Heroku at: https://hertie-course-eval.herokuapp.com/